-We can arrive at the same conclusion by locally parametrising the surface and using the classical stationary phase formula in Euclidean space:

-\subsection{Asymptotics beyond the critical angle}
+\section{Asymptotics beyond the critical angle}

-We approximate the exponential decay rate just of $\Gamma$ close to but beyond the critical angle using asymptotic analysis.
+We approximate the exponential decay rate of $\Gamma$ close to but beyond the critical angle corresponding to the caustic using saddle point analysis.
 Near a Van Hove singularity or when the dispersion varies rapidly, significant contributions to $\Omega$ may come from regions away from the resonant level set.
-However, as in the main text, it is expected that at infinity $\Omega$ and $\Gamma$ become equal up to phase.
 We perform calculations in two dimensions for simplicity, but note that concepts may be extended to higher dimensions.
 We begin with